 The False Claims Act provides for damages and civil fines, and that is about as much justice as an individual person can get.
 Hopefully, through that process, the government will work on the case and as a result, the defense contractor or the party you are suing will change their practices.
 Usually, the most upsetting part of it is not the amount of money that is being wasted but the safety or quality issues.

 There is no set time, but they do take a while.
 I’ve had cases be resolved within two to three years, and I have been involved in a case that’s was ongoing for more than ten years.

-There are a lot of reasons why they can take so long.
+There are a lot of reasons why these cases can take so long.
 However, the courts are now getting less tolerant and less willing to grant extensions of time for investigations.
 On the other hand, there are complicated cases for the government to investigate and the government does not have endless resources to do so.
-The investigations that they conduct can take quite a while, and that can slow things down.
+The False Claim Act and defense contractor fraud investigations that they conduct can take quite a while, and that can slow things down.

-Even when they’re done with their investigation and they have decided whether or not they’re going to join the case, you’re starting the litigation and that whole process takes a long time.
-If you file a whistleblower case, you have to understand that you’re in it for a least a few years.
+Even when they are done with their investigation and they have decided whether or not they are going to join the case, you are starting the litigation and that whole process takes a long time.
+If you file a whistleblower case, you have to understand that you are in it for a least a few years.

 Why Are the Courts Granting Less Time for Investigations?